kimberleejohnson/kimberlee-lambda-blog/src/pages/week-six-through-nine.md

 And there you have it!
 You should be able to clear out any items you’ve crossed through.
 And now you can get back to the really fun parts: building out colors and styling inspired by someone who inspires you to get things done over in ToDo.css.

 I hope this was helpful!
-If you’re interested in learning more about learning to program, coding bootcamps or [Lambda School](https://lambdaschool.com/) in particular, please say hello.
+If you’re interested in learning more about learning to program, coding bootcamps or anything else, please say hello.